AlchemistSimulator/Alchemist/README.md

     * [FindBugs-IDEA](https://plugins.jetbrains.com/plugin/3847-findbugs-idea)
     * [PMDPlugin](https://plugins.jetbrains.com/plugin/1137-pmdplugin)

+#### Forking the project
+To contribute to this project we suggest to fork it and work on your copy.
+Working on your copy allows you to:
+* push all your commits and save your work in remote
+* use CI jobs to check the project status
+* open pull request easily directly from GitHub

+This project defines several CI jobs.
+One of them (`automerge`) requires a secret with:

+* name = AUTOMERGE_TOKEN
+* value = a github token with `public_repo` scope.
+If you already have a token with the required scope, then you can use it, otherwise you have to [create a new token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

+If you don't provide it, then the CI workflow will fail even though the project status is correct.

 #### Importing the project

 0. Windows user should perform an additional first step: before cloning the repository, make sure that the autocrlf feature of git is disabled, by issuing `git config --global core.autocrlf false`.
 If the step is not performed, git will automatically insert CRLF line endings, violating the project's Checkstyle rules (which are rather strict, and prevent the build from succeeding).